 Time to knot!
 Gently roll and stretch the dough until they are about 4-5 inches long and you can gently tie into a knot.

-Continue to knot each piece of dough and place on the baking sheets.
+Continue to knot each piece of dough and place on the lined baking sheets.

 When the knots are done cooking, take out of the oven and brush with the buttery herb topping.

 Transfer to a plate or platter and top with vegan parmesan cheese.

 Serve with marinara or dip of choice - they are also delicious with vegan ranch!